LukeAnglin/WebApp/categories/Happiness/Advocate.md

 When Theophilus had to transfer after Caligula crucified him, he thought everything was going downhill.
 But, it all turned out being crucial to his development.  **Trust the Lord's path, not your own**.

 ## Perspective

+### Judea

 From the Roman's perspective, Judea isn't a bunch of *holy* people - they're a rowdy group of hooligins!
 Pilate to the rescue, or will he simply exacerbate trauma?

 > But Judea was always on the edge of outright rebellion, and Pilate had a knack for infuriating the Jews

+### Pilate

+Pilate always seemed to me like a coward, but understanding his role makes me understand his eventual decision a bit better.

+> strict orders to keep the peace and contain the Jews.

+### Jesus

+#### The Maniac with a Grudge

+When Jesus overturned the tables of the Jews who were unfairly practicing, this is he was seen to be a "maniac with a grudge against the religious establishment."

 ## Saying no